iliasprev/festival-tickets/cw_sd2/README.md

 # MySQL, PHPMyAdmin and Node.js (ready for Express development)

-This will install Mysql and phpmyadmin (including all dependencies to run Phpmyadmin) AND node.js
+This Will install Mysql and phpmyadmin (including all dependencies to run Phpmyadmin) AND node.js

 This receipe is for development - Node.js is run in using supervisor: changes to any file in the app will trigger a rebuild automatically.